wp-plugins/newsletter/readme.txt

 * Fixed the newsletter_replace filter
 * Added the person title for salutation
 * Changed the profile field panel
+* Fixed the massive deletion of unsubscribed users

 = 3.2.7 =